JSdotPY/ML-Case-Study-University-of-Mannheim/README.md

 # ML-Case-Study-University-of-Mannheim
-Notebook to provide a brief example of how one could approach the Lending-Club dataset - to predict customers rating being A/B or worse.
+Notebook to provide a brief example of how one could approach the Lendingclub-Dataset - to predict customers rating being A/B or worse.
 Initially created for a case study event that I made for zeb at University of Mannheim in cooperation with STADS.
 The Notebook is not meant to be a sample solution as it was created within limited time, and is not an official zeb document.